jpiabrantes/artificial_life/README.md

 # Replay

-With the NN trained to a certain point I would execute a rollout and save the actions taken and etc. I used `interface.py` to play back that rollout and analyse what was going on.
+With the NN trained to a certain point I would execute a rollout and save the actions taken and the state of the env.
+I used `interface.py` to play back that rollout and analyse what was going on.